Nikki Grahame: Illness and death

-Death

 In March 2021, Grahame's family announced she had again relapsed, that she "constantly feels weak and is struggling on a day to day basis", and that she wanted to recover but felt it was "impossible".
-They opened a GoFundMe fundraiser to pay for private treatment because the NHS treatments had "failed".
+They opened a GoFundMe fundraiser to pay for private treatment because the National Health Service (NHS) treatments had "failed".
 The family said they had "exhausted every avenue possible" and raised over £60,000 for Grahame's treatment.
 On 24 March, following a fall Grahame entered Dorset County Hospital, where she remained until she was discharged on 8 April.
 The next day, she was found dead in her Stanmore flat; she had died from complications of anorexia nervosa at the age of 38.
 She had been due to enter a private facility in Devon to receive specialist treatment the following week.
 At the time of her death, Grahame weighed less than 30 kg.

-A tribute to Grahame was aired at the start of episode 18 of Big Brother Canada 9.
 The week following Grahame's death, her GoFundMe page was re-opened to raise money for her funeral and for eating disorder charities.